 View larger image here.

 Solutions and delivery

-The size of the building demanded that a fibre installation be used to connect remote locations within the building to the central head end hardware.
-The following diagram illustrates a typical architecture for large DAS deployment.
+The size of the building demanded that a fibre installation be used to connect remote locations within the building to the central head-end hardware.
+The following diagram illustrates a typical mobile coverage architecture for large DAS deployment.

 The Terminal 2 DAS ensures seamless coverage between the external macro site and the internal networks, preventing dropped calls and any overloading of the external macro sites in response to fluctuating capacity demands.
 The airport is a large focal point for roaming traffic as ‘foreign’ mobiles land at the airport, and are then switched on to immediately start searching for available networks.
 The DAS provides a good quality signal strength to capture these mobiles and give the network operators the best opportunity to hold these roaming customers as they move into the airport building, toward landside areas and out into Dublin city.

-For further information or to discuss further technical specs, please contact Gearoid Collins at email@example.com
+For further information about our mobile coverage systems for airports or to discuss further technical specs, please contact Gearoid Collins at email@example.com